Mojo Links

 Plan for 8 to 26 weeks for first measurable ranking movement on competitive keywords.
 Lower-difficulty queries move in 4 to 12 weeks.
 High-difficulty queries can take 16 to 30 weeks.
 ROI realisation typically lands at 8-14 months after campaign start for most non-regulated verticals; 14-22 months for regulated verticals where competitor profiles are deeper.

 Plan budget for at least 12 months of sustained acquisition.
 Short campaigns under 6 months rarely produce measurable ROI in competitive niches.
-The cost-per-link and time-to-results tradeoffs are documented in our 2026 link building statistics.
+The cost-per-link and time-to-results tradeoffs are documented in our link building statistics for 2026.

 Can a $500 Monthly Budget Produce Ranking Lift?